Samuel-2626/django-lang/article.md

 > Note that after you add new translations in a production environment you will have to reload your server after running the compilemessages command, or after saving the translations with Rosetta, for changes to take effect.

-## Add language prefix to URL patterns
+## Add language prefix to URLs

-Django offers internationalization capabilities for URLs.
-It allow us to serve each language version under a different base URL.
-A reason for tanslating URLs is to optimize your site for seacrch engines.
-By adding a language prefix to your patterns, you will be able to index a URL for each language instead of a single URL for all of them.
-Furthermore, by translating URLs intoeach language, you will provide search engines with URLs that will rank better for each language.

-Django allows you to add a language prefix to your URL patterns.
-For examp,e, the English version of your site can be served under a path starting /en/, and the Spanish version under /es/.
-To use languages in URL patterns, you have to use **LocalMiddleware** provided by Django.
-The framework will use it to identify the current language from the requested URL.
-You added it previously to the MIDDLEWARE setting of your project, so you don't need to do it now.
+Django using it's international framework gives us the ability to serve each language version under a different URL extension.
+For instance, the English version of your site can be severd under **/en/**, the French version can be served under **/fr/** and so on.
+This approach makes our site optimized for search engines as each URL will be indexed for each language which in turn will rank better for each language.
+To use this Django international framework needs to identify the current language from the requested URL, therefore, the **LocalMiddleware** needs to be added in the MIDDLEWARE setting of your porject, this has been done before.

-Edit the main `urls.py` file of the `django-lang` project and add `i18n_patterns()`, as follows:
+Edit the main `urls.py` file of the `django-lang` project and add the `i18n_patterns` function:

 ```py
 from django.conf.urls.i18n import i18n_patterns